-PAINTING I

-Credit: 1 (Fine Arts) Grade: 10-12 Course: 5061.R000.Y PEIMS: #03500600 Prerequisite: Art I or Art and Media Communications I
+ART II: PAINTING I Credit: 1 (Fine Arts) Grade: 10-12

 Students will interpret and organize multiple solutions between natural and man-made environments.
 Students will become familiar with different painting styles and techniques by expanding on personal themes, applying design skills, and studying and analyzing artwork.
 There may be a cost associated with taking this course.